E.V. Leyendecker

 B.S., University of Texas at Austin, 1963

 E.V.
-Leyendecker is a Scientist Emeritus at the United States Geological Survey (USGS) as well as a consultant on earthquake ground motion.
+Leyendecker is a scientist emeritus at the United States Geological Survey (USGS) as well as a consultant on earthquake ground motion.
 He is known as one of the leading research structural engineers in the nation and has played a critical role in the improvement of engineering practice in the design of earthquake-resistant structures.